frtu/lib-toolbox/kotlin/test-containers/temporalite/README.md

 Check [temporalite repo](https://github.com/temporalio/temporalite) for [latest version](https://github.com/temporalio/temporalite/releases).

-Repo [slamdev/temporalite](https://github.com/slamdev/temporalite-container-image) is having the latest 0.3.0 as of now (jan 1st 2023).
+Repo [slamdev/temporalite](https://github.com/slamdev/temporalite-container-image) is having the latest `0.10.7`

 You can use the already [built image](https://hub.docker.com/r/slamdev/temporalite/tags) or uncomment the docker-compose build to the latest version yourself.